 This article receives a 10 out of 10 for accuracy.

-The enterprise software market is so filled with promotional information, it is extremely rare for any article to receive a high score from us, much less a perfect score.
+The enterprise software market is so filled with promotional information.
+It is extremely rare for an article to receive a high score from us, much less a perfect score.
 There is nothing communicated which is inaccurate, and the article is brave for going against the conventional wisdom on in memory.
 It is easy to simply write an article telling customers and prospects that whatever new thing is necessary, but this article has a genuine interest in educating the reader.

 Search Our Other HANA Content